Jump to content

 What you need to know

-• The United Kingdom ETA is a multiple-entry security document that allows you to visit the country for tourism, business, studies, working, and visiting friends and family.
+• The UK ETA lets you travel to the UK multiple times for tourism, business, short study courses, or visiting friends and family.

-• The UK ETA is a security document, similar to the US ESTA, designed for citizens of countries who don't require a visa to enter the country.
+• The ETA is a new entry document, similar to the US ESTA, and it’s for travelers from countries that don’t need a visa to enter the UK.

 passport icon